School-based Programme

 Our Vision

-We collaborate with schools to assess their specific needs and implement tailored, research-informed programmes that address mental health proactively and holistically.Encouraging Early Identification and Support
+Designing Evidence-Based Interventions: collaborating with schools to assess their needs and implement research-informed mental health programmes.

 SEL Impact